Insights

 Freedom of expression.
 Unbridged, unregulated, and creative activity, with instant results, because people with ADHD need gratification quickly.
 Something that doesn’t have a rule book and allows their creative juices to flow.
 For example, given we’re in this LEGO environment, if I give any child with ADHD, who is struggling to focus, a stack of LEGO, they’ll get on with it and enjoy themselves.
 It’s not just LEGO but that’s the kind of play people with ADHD really enjoy.

-I’ve introduced Little Journey to you today.
 How can we make Little Journey more accessible to the neurodivergent community?

 Wow, that’s a great question because I like the product, and I’m not just saying that.
 I think I’d like to work with you guys to promote this product in the neurodiverse community, especially the gamification features.
 Gamification of serious anxiety-inducing processes, such as the period you spend waiting for an ADHD assessment.
 By providing information and showing children what is going to happen, stress and tension will be reduced.
 Most kids actually enjoy their assessment, but they don’t on the run up to it.
 Let’s make it something they can look forward to and not be fearful of.

-The main thing patients tell me is that they are worried they don’t have ADHD, because then they wonder what is wrong with them.
 That was Loose Women Panellist, Nadia Sawalha’s, biggest fear.
 She said to her husband on camera, “What if I haven’t got it?
 What the hell is going on?”.
 I’d never thought of that before.
 As a child or adult with lots of impairments and challenges, somebody introducing the possibility that your struggles are caused by ADHD, a manageable and treatable condition, brings them hope.
 Yet, they are fearful that somebody might snatch that away from them; that hope might disappear.
 So, we need to remove that anxiety of “What if it’s not ADHD?” because if you’ve got that far, it’s likely to be.

 Do you have any final remarks or anything more that you want to say?